Antiblanks/he-dan.antiblanks.com/_posts/2019-04-23-week-12-project-portfolio-submission.markdown

 For purpose of this submission the prototype will be available for testing on TestFlight.
 To get an invite to test the app please email me using [this link](mailto:dan.ivanovic@antiblanks.com?subject=Request to test Escape The App on TestFlight) and provide the email that is tied to your Apple ID.

+When testing the prototype please bear the following in mind:

+- **Unsubscribed / subscribed games**: There are only a handful of test games in the system, currently all bar one of these are unsubscribed games (see the video below for more on unsubscribed vs subscribed games).
+Witchcraft and Wizardry is the only game that has been added as a subscribed game, please bear this in mind when testing the different games.

 ### Video

 Click the link below to view my video that outlines my design and development process, demonstrates the main project functionality and some of the more relevant experiments.